AN/FPS-24 radar

 The AN/FPS-24 Radar was a long range early warning radar used by the United States Air Force Air Defense Command.
 It used a two-frequency signal in order to avoid fluctuation loss, which causes signals on single-frequency radars to fade in and out as the target moves.
 Reducing this effect results in a much steadier signal.

 General Electric was the primary contractor for the design, which operated in the very high frequency (VHF) at 214 to 236 MHz.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPS-24" designation represents the 24th design of an Army-Navy electronic device for fixed ground search radar.
+The JETDS system also now is used to name all Department of Defense electronic systems.